 In 2016 the Council decided to create a new system to enable them to award grants to community groups and projects operating within Leigh-on-Sea.
-We aim to help organisations that are either non-profit making or charitable, and allow groups to apply for a grant of up to 500 once a year.
-This could be for any community initiative which benefits residents, the grant can also be used for room hire at Leigh Community Centre.
+We aim to help organisations that are either non-profit making or charitable, and allow groups to apply for a grant of up to £500 once a year.
+This could be for any community initiative which benefits residents, the grant can also be awarded as a bursary for room hire at Leigh Community Centre.

 Groups applying for the grant should ideally have clearly written aims and objectives, a written constitution, membership rules and a bank account in its own name with more than one authorised representative required to sign each cheque, however all applications will be considered by the Council.

 We cannot accept applications from political parties, commercial organisations, purposes for which there is a statutory duty upon other local or central government departments to fund or provide or organisations intending to support or oppose any particular political party or to discriminate on the grounds of race, religion or disability.